KingDavid360/twitterCloneUi/README.md

 # Twitter demo UI
-This project is a clone of twitter ui, consisting of the home, spaces, notification and messeages pages.
+This project is a clone of twitter ui, consisting of the home, search, spaces, notification and messeages pages.
-This was designed using flutter.

 ## Programming language
 Flutter was used to develop this project.